cfe-lab/CFEIntact/DESIGN.md

 ## Conclusion

-This redesign properly leverages minimap2 as a **local aligner** for ORF detection, uses **aligntools** library as intended, employs **BioPython PairwiseAligner** for small regions, and completely removes MAFFT.
-The result is faster, simpler, more maintainable code that uses appropriate tools for each task.
+This redesign properly leverages minimap2 as a **local aligner** for all alignment tasks, uses **aligntools** library as intended, and completely removes MAFFT.
+The result is faster, simpler, more maintainable code with a unified alignment approach.

-**Key Innovation:** Align what you need (ORFs) at the right granularity (local alignment) instead of aligning everything globally.
+**Key Innovation:** Align what you need at the right granularity using a single tool (mappy):
+- Large regions (ORFs): align the ORF directly
+- Small regions (MSD/PSI/RRE): align with context window (±100bp)

 ---